Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Resource Acquisition OKRs with AI
+How to write your own Resource Acquisition OKRs

 You'll find below a list of Objectives and Key Results templates for Resource Acquisition.
 We also included strategic projects for each template to make it easier to understand the difference between key results and projects.